-A scrutiny of the practice of the Police in England is, therefore, warranted since under section 5 of the Criminal Procedure Code, as there seem to be a lacuna in this matter.
-The Code was intended to be an exhaustive pronouncement of the criminal procedure.
-The law relating to criminal procedure for the time being in force in England shall be applicable should there be any lacunae in the Code and or in any other laws in Malaysia.
-The Further, the law of Malaysia has to be taken from the Code and not from cases on the common law principles.
-However, where the Code is embodying common law principles, decisions of the Courts of England and of other Commonwealth countries in which the common law has been expounded, can be helpful in the understanding and application of the Code.
-Thus, where the Criminal Procedure Code and any other written laws are silent or failed to be explicit, both the Common Law and the Police and Criminal Evidence Act including the Codes of Practice are applicable.
+A scrutiny of the practice of the Police in England is, therefore, warranted since under section 5 of the Criminal Procedure Code, whenever there is a lacuna on a matter, the law relating to criminal procedure for the time being in force in England shall be applied so far as the same shall not conflict or be consistent with the CPC and can be made auxiliary thereto.
+Though, the CPC was intended to be an exhaustive pronouncement of the criminal procedure, the law relating to criminal procedure for the time being in force in England shall be applicable should there be any lacunae in the Code and or in any other laws in Malaysia. n17 Further, even though the law of Malaysia has to be taken from the CPC and not from cases on the common law principles, where the Code is embodying common law principles, decisions of the Courts of England and of other Commonwealth countries in which the common law has been expounded, can be helpful in the understanding and application of the Code. n18 Thus, where the Criminal Procedure Code and any other written laws are silent or fail to be explicit, both the Common Law, the Police and Criminal Evidence Act including the Codes of Practice are applicable.
 A selective scan of the Police and Criminal Evidence Act is, therefore, crucial here.
 It is also incidentally important to discuss the length of detention an arrested person may be lawfully kept in custody as it will have a direct bearing on when exactly access to Counsel is to be allowed.